-The implementation of this online safety and ICT Acceptable Use policy will be monitored by the Safeguarding and Health and Safety Lead Officer/ LGB Safeguarding Governors B Gordon
+The implementation of this Online policy will be monitored by the Safeguarding and Health and Safety Lead Officer (DoNESC Head of Estates)/ LGB Safeguarding Governors

-Monitoring will take place at regular intervals or at least.
+Monitoring will take place at regular intervals.

 The Trustees/LGB will receive a report on the implementation of the online safety policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals annually.